Feeling down? You're not alone. Everyone feels sad at times.

 you through disappointments.

-Learning how to deal with sad feelings can make a big
+Learning how to deal with sad feelings can make a big difference in

 When Sadness Is Depression